yeslogic/prince-docs/docs/styling.md

 #### Margin

 At the very outside of the box are the margins.
-Each margin's size can be set individualy with the properties [margin-top](css-props.md#prop-margin-top), [margin-bottom](css-props.md#prop-margin-bottom), [margin-left](css-props.md#prop-margin-left) and [margin-right](css-props.md#prop-margin-right), or you can use the *shorthand property* [margin](css-props.md#prop-margin) to specify all four margins together.
+Each margin's size can be set individualy with the properties [margin-top](css-props.md#prop-margin-top), [margin-bottom](css-props.md#prop-margin-bottom), [margin-left](css-props.md#prop-margin-left) and [margin-right](css-props.md#prop-margin-right), or you can use the _shorthand property_ [margin](css-props.md#prop-margin) to specify all four margins together.
 The syntax of the shorthand property is:

 ```

     margin: top right bottom left

 ```

 If there are only:

--   three values: then the left margin is set equal to the right margin;
+-   three values: the left margin is set equal to the right margin;
--   two values: then the left margin is set equal to the right margin, and the bottom margin is set equal to the top margin;
+-   two values: the left margin is set equal to the right margin, and the bottom margin is set equal to the top margin;
--   one value: then all margins are made equal.
+-   one value: all margins are made equal.

 Prince expands the margin properties with [`-prince-margin-inside`](css-props.md#prop-prince-margin-inside) and [`-prince-margin-outside`](css-props.md#prop-prince-margin-outside), defining the margin respectively on the inside or outside of a spread: inside is on the right when used on a left-facing page, and on left on a right-facing page; outside is on the left when used on a left-facing page, and on the right on a right-facing page.

-Always keep in mind that `margin-top` and `margin-bottom` of blocks are combined (i.e. "collapsed") into a single margin according to a possibly rather complex behavior known as *margin collapsing*.
+Always keep in mind that `margin-top` and `margin-bottom` of blocks are combined (i.e. "collapsed") into a single margin according to a possibly rather complex behavior known as _margin collapsing_.
 The notable exception is the behavior of margins in [Flex Layout](#flex-layout).

 Prince also supports [page and column floats](#page-and-column-floats) - in some cases, the `margin-top` and `margin-bottom` values of these floats are overwritten by alternative margin value specified with the [`-prince-margin-alt`](css-props.md#prop-prince-margin-alt) property.
 For details, please see [Margins of Page and Column Floats](#margins-of-page-and-column-floats).